mikumikudice/beeplusplus/README.md

 * Run `build_release.sh` for release compilation (optimized).

 ## Special thanks
- Thanks [Ginger Bill](https://twitter.com/TheGingerBill) and [Jonathan Blow](https://twitter.com/Jonathan_Blow) for being my programming-language designer heroes, and [rui314](https://github.com/rui314) for making a good compiler building tutorial, the [chibicc](https://github.com/rui314/chibicc).
+ Thanks [Ginger Bill](https://twitter.com/TheGingerBill) and [Jonathan Blow](https://twitter.com/Jonathan_Blow) for being my programming-language designer heroes, and [Rui Ueyama](https://github.com/rui314) for making a good compiler building tutorial, the [chibicc](https://github.com/rui314/chibicc).

 ## Learning B++
  Ok, so do you want to code your own little mess with B++?
 Cool.
 But first, what do you want to know?